Advancing Transport Networks: The Scientific Approach and Software Solution

 With the simplified transport data, we build L-space representations.

 To process the dataset of Bristol from ATCO-CIF format (the special format used for British transport data) we used ATCO-CIF parser.
 The geospatial coordinates for Bristol were provided in OS Grid system.
 Thus, we converted them into latitude and longitude with Geodesy Library.
 All the further geospatial operations, such as filtering of the stops according to the city boundaries, and DBSCAN clusterization of the stops, were conducted with the help of the library for geospatial analysis turf.

 We can characterize a network by various mathematical characteristics: node degree, shortest path, assortativity and clustering coefficient, etc.

-And already before the topological estimations we saw the important differences between Lviv and Bristol transport networks.
-One of them is that Bristol network in L-space has almost two times more nodes than Lviv network.
+And already before the topological estimations, we saw the important differences between Lviv and Bristol transport networks.
+One of them is that the Bristol network in L-space has almost two times more nodes than the Lviv network.